ThePalaceProject/web-patron/README.md

 - `npm run dev` - This command will start the development server, which builds pages lazily (when you request them) to shorten the startup time.
 - `npm run dev:https` - This will run the app in development with https enabled.
 This uses the `dev-server.js` script to load https keys.
 It's useful when developing features that require https to be enabled.
 - `npm run build` - This will build both the server and the client code into `./next`.
 You can then run `npm run start` to start the server.
+- `npm run storybook` - This will run the storybook application to preview and develop components in isolation.

 The application will start at the base URL of `localhost:3000`.
 (NOTE: `npm run dev:https` will also make the site available using your computer's IP address.
 For example, https://192.168.1.15:3000.)

 ### Running with Decryption

-This app supports read online for encrypted books only in the AxisNow format, and if you have access to the [Decryptor](https://github.com/NYPL-Simplified/axisnow-access-control-web)
+This app supports read online for encrypted books only in the AxisNow format, and if you have access to the [Decryptor](https://github.com/nypl-simplified-packages/axisnow-access-control-web)

 To run with decryption: